Then there grew upon my head

-In 1891, a group of peat-cutters labouring within a bog in the north of Denmark noticed something strange within the mire.
-Closer scrutiny of the incongruous object beneath the damp peat revealed it to be one of a series of metal plates resting atop a large bowl, which were subsequently found to fit together to form a cauldron.
+In 1891, while working in a bog in northern Denmark, a group of peat-cutters stumbled upon an unusual object within the mire.
+A closer inspection of the incongruous object beneath the damp peat revealed it to be one of a series of metal plates resting atop a large bowl.
+Further investigation revealed that the plates fit together to form a cauldron.

-As the bog in which the artefact was unearthed was close to the hamlet of Gundestrup, the cauldron has ever since been known by the same name.
+The bog in which the artefact was unearthed was close to the hamlet of Gundestrup, and as such the cauldron has been known as the Gundestrup Cauldron ever since.

 Immediately after its discovery, the cauldron was taken to the National Museum of Denmark, where a close examination revealed that the multi-part artefact was composed of twelve decorated plates, along with a base-plate and a bowl, all of which had been crafted out of almost nine-kilos of high-purity silver.
 Traces of gold on some of the images on the plates also indicated that some elements on some of the plates had been gilded with gold.

 The cauldron, which today remains on display in the same museum, has for over a century provoked debate as to its meaning and origin, perhaps more so than any other object from the distant past of Europe.
 (1)